The Society of Behavioral Medicine, Inc.

 Section 3.
 Dissolution: If the Society should be dissolved, the Executive Committee shall, after paying or making provision for the payment of all of the liabilities of the Society, distribute the remaining assets of the Society to one or more organizations operating for exempt purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code (or corresponding provisions of any future tax code), and/or to the Federal Government, or to any state or local government, for a public purpose.
 Any such assets not so distributed shall be disposed of by the Court of Common Pleas of the county in which the principal office of the Society is then located, exclusively to such organization or organizations as said Court shall determine, which operate exclusively for exempt purposes under Section 501(c)(3), and/or for public purposes.

 The rules contained in the current edition of The Standard Code of Parliamentary Procedure, Revised and Updated, by Alice Sturgis shall govern the Society of Behavioral Medicine in all cases to which they are applicable and in which they are not inconsistent with these Bylaws and any special rules of order the Society of Behavioral Medicine may adopt.

-Section 1: There shall be seven categories of membership: Full, Student in Training, Transitional, Associate, Fellow, Corporate and Emeritus.
+Section 1: There shall be seven categories of membership: Full, Student in Training, Transitional, Associate, Fellow, Affiliate and Emeritus.